The Creation

 After Adam and Eve sinned, pain and work were increased—not only as part of a woman’s birthing process, but also in the way mankind tilled the soil to obtain food from it.
 Prior to the spiritual fall of Adam and Eve (via sin), Adam’s tending of the ground (work) was a pleasurable and very fruitful experience, because it was done in the Garden, a place specially prepared and blessed by God and containing trees that were good for food (Genesis 2:9a).

 Following Adam’s sin, though, the ground was cursed, and God decreed that only “through painful toil” would Adam be able to eat of it (Genesis 3:17b).
-Then Adam and Eve were banished from the fruitful land of the Garden to the cursed wilderness outside of it, from which Adam initially had been formed (3:23)—which, of course, had not been a Garden-of-Eden-like paradise even before Adam’s sin.
+Then Adam and Eve were banished from the fruitful land of the Garden to the cursed wilderness outside of it, from which Adam initially had been formed (3:23)—which had not been a Garden-of-Eden-like paradise even before Adam’s sin.
 Because Adam and Eve had broken their relationship with God, due to disobedience, their work on earth became less efficient and productive, and the amount of pain in their lives was increased and intensified.

 appearance of age

-There is increasingly overwhelming scientific evidence, especially since the onset of the new millennium, that the universe and the earth are very ancient (about 13.7 and about 4.56 billion years old, respectively).
+There is increasingly overwhelming scientific evidence, especially since the onset of the 21st Century, that the universe and the earth are very ancient (about 13.7 and about 4.56 billion years old, respectively).
 As such, some within the “young-earth” creationist camp have adopted the point of view that, for whatever reason, God made everything that we see look really old, even though they believe everything is relatively young.
 Personally, I have a huge problem with this position.

 Since God apparently created Adam as a grown, adult man, it often is speculated, by those who embrace the “young-earth” viewpoint, that God could have created the universe in a “mature” or “full-grown” state as well.
 A problem with this idea is the fact that only man, not the universe, was made in God’s “image” (Genesis 1:26a,27a).
 As God did not “grow up” or “expand from a smaller size,” neither did Adam; however, the same cannot be said of the universe.
 (Of course, another implication of man’s being made in the “image” of God is that we share a triune—spirit, soul, body—nature with God.)